 - Dr. Rebecca Genoe, Associate Professor, Faculty of Kinesiology & Health Studies, University of Regina, Canada

-> - Dr. Cory Kulczycki, Assistant Professor, Faculty of Kinesiology & Health Studies, University of Regina, Canada
+- Dr. Cory Kulczycki, Associate Professor, Faculty of Kinesiology & Health Studies, University of Regina, Canada

-> - Dr. Shannon Freeman, Assistant Professor, Faculty of Nursing, University of Northern British Columbia, Prince George, Canada
+- Dr. Shannon Freeman, Assistant Professor, Faculty of Nursing, University of Northern British Columbia, Prince George, Canada

 This project has been granted ethical approval by The Open University Human Research Ethical Approval has been granted for all four sites:

 Swansea University: Granted.
 No # given. (document is available upon request)

 • As a recruited participant, you will be asked to read and complete a form giving your consent (twice); one copy for the project and one copy to take home to indicate your participation in the TILL project.